tsetsova/tsetsova.github.io/_posts/2016-06-28-udacity-nanodegree-trial.markdown

 ### **Inclusive and friendly**

 I was pleasantly surprised.
-The initial vibe I got off the platform before I signed up was pretty serious and a bit.. cold perhaps.
+The initial vibe I got off the platform before I signed up was pretty sleek and a bit.. cold perhaps.
 On the other hand, I had no doubts that it was legit and I'd learn a lot.

 The pace is actually really manageable, even slow.
-I think that's pretty awesome because if I were just starting out with coding, I'd find the pace really good, I think.
+I think that's pretty awesome because if I were a beginner, I'd find the pace really good, I think.

 Udacity have also put a lot of emphasis on having good working habits like working a bit every day, taking the degree seriously and planning your time well.
 I know from experience I sign up to MOOCS and never finish them so I appreciate their interest in me **taking the degree seriously**.